 (Fulfills the general education requirement in upper-level advanced writing.)
 Prerequisite: WRTG 112, WRTG 101, or WRTG 101S.
 Instruction and practice in academic research skills.
-The objective is to critically analyze scholarly sources and effectively integrate source material into a complex argument.
-Assignments include prewriting exercises, a critique, a critical annotated bibliography, a literature review, and a statement of proposed research.
+The objective is to critically analyze scholarly and other credible sources and effectively integrate source material into a complex argument.
+Emphasis is placed on synthesizing multiple sources in producing a literature review on a focused topic.
 Students may receive credit for only one of the following courses: ENGL 391, ENGL 391X, WRTG 391, or WRTG 391X.